YuWang711/flask-back-end/README.md

 2. third test, updated configuration to http://192.168.1.173:8080/github-webhook/

-3. changes to test if build works
+3. changes to test if build works.

+4. Changes to readme file for testing if pipeline works